Happybajwa/no-console-production/README.md

 bun add no-console-production
 ```

-## Props
-- suppress (optional): An array of console methods to suppress.
-By default, all console methods (log, warn, error, debug, info) are suppressed unless explicitly specified.
-If not provided, the default is ["log", "warn", "error", "debug", "info"].

-- suppressAllInDev (optional): A boolean flag to specify whether all console outputs should be suppressed in development mode.
-If true, all console methods will be suppressed in the development environment.
-The default is false.

-- suppressAllInProd (optional): A boolean flag to specify whether all console outputs should be suppressed in production mode.
-If true, all console methods will be suppressed in the production environment.
-The default is false.

 ### How It Works

 - Environment Detection: The component first determines whether the current environment is development by checking the value of process.env.NODE_ENV.
 This is used to conditionally apply console suppression based on the suppressAllInDev and suppressAllInProd flags.